eXascaleInfolab/PyExPool/README.md

 ExecPool(wksnum=max(cpu_count()-1, 1), afnmask=None, memlimit=0., latency=0., name=None, webuiapp=None)
 	"""Multi-process execution pool of jobs

+	A worker in the pool executes only a single job, a new worker is created for each subsequent job.

-	wksnum  - number of resident worker processes, >=1.
-The reasonable value is
-		<= logical CPUs (returned by cpu_count()) = NUMA nodes * node CPUs,
-		where node CPUs = CPU cores * HW treads per core.
+	wksnum: int  - number of resident worker processes, >=1.
+The reasonable value <= logical CPUs (returned by cpu_count()) = NUMA nodes * node CPUs, where node CPUs = CPU cores * HW treads per core.
 		The recomended value is max(cpu_count() - 1, 1) to leave one logical
 		CPU for the benchmarking framework and OS applications.

-		To guarantee minimal average RAM per a process, for example 2.5 Gb without _LIMIT_WORKERS_RAM flag (not using psutil for the dynamic control of memory consumption):
+		To guarantee minimal average RAM per a process, for example 2.5 GB without _LIMIT_WORKERS_RAM flag (not using psutil for the dynamic control of memory consumption):
 			wksnum = min(cpu_count(), max(ramfracs(2.5), 1))